 The yellow fever virus is found mainly in tropical and subtropical regions of Africa and South America.
-U.S. travelers very rarely are infected with yellow fever, according to the Centers for Disease Control and Prevention.
+U.S. travelers very rarely are infected with yellow fever, according to the Centers for Disease Control and Prevention (CDC).

 The virus is transmitted by infected mosquitos, and most people do not experience any symptoms or they are very mild.
 Those who do experience symptoms can have chills, fever, headache, back pain and body aches, nausea and vomiting, and weakness and fatigue.
 The CDC says that about 15 percent of people develop a more severe form of the disease, which includes high fever, jaundice, bleeding, shock and failure of organs.

 If you plan to visit one or more of the countries listed below, be sure you have been vaccinated for yellow fever before you leave home.
-Yellow fever vaccinations and boosters are good for 10 years, per the Centers for Disease Control and Prevention.
+Yellow fever vaccinations and boosters are good for life, yet the CDC does recommend boosters every 10 years for certain people.

 Confirming that you are suffering from yellow fever can be tricky as the virus symptoms often mimic other diseases like malaria, typhoid, and dengue fever.
 If you believe you may have yellow fever, make an appointment with a medical professional.
 The doctor will likely request your travel history, medical history, and take a blood sample for testing.
 Be prepared to provide a list of any medications you are taking or have recently been taking, including antibiotics, vitamins, or supplements.